Home » Freshman Admission Requirements

 - Freshmen applicants with a cumulative GPA between 2.75 and 2.99 are eligible for admission if they receive a composite score of 23 on the ACT (including the writing section), a combined score of 1060 on the Critical Reading and Mathematics sections of the old SAT Reasoning exam, or a combined score of 1130 on the Evidence-Based Reading/Writing and Mathematics sections of the new SAT.

-- Freshmen applicants with a GPA below a 3.0 must submit one letter of recommendation or recommendation form from a teacher or counselor.
+- Freshmen applicants with a GPA below a 3.0 must also submit a personal statement/essay explaining their academic challenges or a letter of recommendation from a teacher or counselor.
+Freshmen applicants with a GPA above 3.0 are not required to submit an essay or recommendation letter.

 - Freshmen applicants who do not meet the admission requirements listed above may be considered for admission by the Director of Admissions or the Comprehensive Admission Review Committee.
 Please review the Comprehensive Admission page for more information.